paulshorey/turbo-starter/README.md

 # Deploy to Vercel...

 Easy and fast.
 HOWEVER, https://vercel.com/docs/concepts/git/monorepos#turborepo official instructions did not work for me!

-Use below:
+Use `yarn` instead of `npm`.
+Yarn does a better job with workspaces.
+I did get this to work with npm once, but forgot how.

 ### Build command